 “I thought I’d serve my country, come home, and maybe help out behind the scenes.
 But when I look at what’s at stake for Wyoming families and how chaotic the world has become, I realize sitting on the sidelines isn’t an option.
 Wyoming needs a doer, not a talker.
 Someone who knows what can be done and can deliver actual results,” he wrote in the release.

-Other candidates in the race so far are Republicans former state Superintendent of Public Instruction Jillian Balow, current Wyoming Secretary of State Chuck Gray and Casper business owner Reid Rasner, along with former Cheyenne state lawmaker Democrat James Byrd.
+The other three candidates in the race so far are also all Republicans – former state Superintendent of Public Instruction Jillian Balow, current Wyoming Secretary of State Chuck Gray and Casper business owner Reid Rasner.